 Five citizen members shall be appointed by the Governor and confirmed by the Senate.

-- A representative of the public four-year institutions selected by the presidents of those institutions.
+- A representative of the public four-year institutions selected by the presidents of those institutions as coordinated by the Council of Presidents.

 - A representative of the state’s two-year system selected by the State Board for Community & Technical Colleges.

-- A representative of an independent, nonprofit higher education institution selected by an association of independent nonprofit baccalaureate degree-granting institutions.
+- A representative of an independent, nonprofit higher education institution selected by the Independent Colleges of Washington.

 - A representative of the K-12 system selected by the Superintendent of Public Instruction.